 Your first, best resource to find your way through a hostile divorce is your attorney.
 Choose your lawyer with this in mind.
 You want someone experienced and tough, but not a grand-stander or a bully.
 The right person will reassure and guide you through the process, step by step.
 He or she is there to answer questions and find solutions when your spouse is aggressive or nasty.

-One of the first matters a good divorce attorney discusses with you is help available inside and outside the court system.
+One of the first matters a good divorce attorney discusses with you helps available inside and outside the court system.

 Courts Offer Help

-Many court systems, including the family law courts in Arizona, offer help to families going through divorce.
-This can include mediation and Parenting Coordinators, which are people who you can call when there is a problem with your ex related to your children.
+Many court systems, including the family law courts in Arizona, offer help to families going through a divorce.
+This can include mediation and Parenting Coordinators, which are people who you can call when there is a problem with your former spouse related to your children.
 These Parenting Coordinators can quickly intervene to resolve disputes related to the children.

 The parenting coordinator is an invaluable resource in resolving disputes about your parenting plan.
 It is well worth your consideration in managing the post-divorce period of a high-conflict case.